Giving Back the Education that Pol Pot Tried To Steal

 - information technology;

 We sponsor some students a term at a time.
 We are helping others study long-term for Bachelor and Master's Degrees.
-Our aim is to help them improve their prospects of employment, especially as international investment in Cambodia resumes.
+Our aim is to help them improve their prospects of employment, especially as international investment in Cambodia increases.

 We try to encourage students to take courses at reputable institutions, such as: